awsdocs/aws-codepipeline-user-guide/doc_source/detect-state-changes-cloudwatch-events.md

 + The `version` entry under pipeline `detail` shows the pipeline structure version number\.
 + The `execution-id` entry under pipeline `detail` shows the execution ID for the pipeline execution that caused the state change\.
 Refer to the GetPipelineExecution API call in the [AWS CodePipeline API Reference](https://docs.aws.amazon.com/codepipeline/latest/APIReference/)\.

+CodePipeline reports an event to Amazon CloudWatch Events whenever the state of a resource in your AWS account changes\.
+Events are emitted on a guaranteed, at\-least\-once basis for the following resources:
++ Pipeline executions
++ Stage executions
++ Action executions

 The following examples show events for CodePipeline\.

 **Topics**